tooledesign/pybna/config.md

     dbname: "bna"
 ```

 The second section, under the `bna` root, contains all the references to data and assumptions.
 Entries that aren't required can often be inferred by pyBNA, however, ambiguities in your data may result in an error or unusual results.
+Schemas can be qualified in the table name.

 ### boundary

 ```
     boundary:
-        table: "neighborhood_boundary"
+        table: "received.neighborhood_boundary"
         geom: "geom"
 ```